ZssAsh/zDBA-SQL-Queries/SIC Benchmarks/ReadMe.md

 - Review each script before running, as these are intended for auditing only—no modifications are made to your environment.
 - The queries are provided as practical examples based on the CIS Benchmark guidelines.
 They may require adaptation to specific versions or environments.

----

-*Original short readme:*
-> 36 of CIS benchmark Queries
-> Covering some of CIS Surface Area Reduction, Authentication, Authorization, Password Policies, ...
-> and others